Fujifilm X-M1 vs Panasonic FZ82

 - Ready to shoot: Has an integrated lens, whereas the X-M1 necessitates an extra lens.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 6 months of technical progress since the X-M1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ82 comes out slightly ahead of the X-M1 (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ82 emerges as the winner of the match-up (11 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-M1 and the Panasonic FZ82 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.